Stern04/MADS_Capstone/ReadMe.md

 While this goes beyond some of the most basic Image Classification exercises one might find with common datasets like MNIST or CIFAR, it is still designed as an entry point to using CNNs on image data as well as common image preprocessing techniques.
 In it's initial phase (Dec 2023), the project will focus more on the application, data manipulation and model inference results rather than focusing on theory or experimenting with and across CNN architectures.

 #### The initial phase yielded many interesting patterns and required domain specific knowledge in order to transform the raw dataset into something meaningful.
 A few of these were captured in visualizations below:
-- The pie chart on the left shows one of the top performing Resnet50 model's most common error based on object category
+- The pie shows one of the top performing Resnet50 model's most common error based on object category
-- The upper right image (credit to University College London https://github.com/UCL/MPHY0026/blob/master/doc/calibration/camera_calibration.rst) depicts some of the complex matrix transformations that are required to translate between World Space (default) and Image Space
+- The coordinate transformation diagram (credit to University College London https://github.com/UCL/MPHY0026/blob/master/doc/calibration/camera_calibration.rst) depicts some of the complex matrix transformations that are required to translate between World Space (default) and Image Space
-- The lower right image shows the full image space of a given image in our dataset denoted by the x and y axis.
-The red shading in the middle is a heatmap of occurences of our positive category (Pedestrian) which highlights the most common locations in the imagery that this category occurs.
+- The heatmap shows the full image space of a given image in our dataset denoted by the x and y axis.
+The red shading indicates the frequency of occurences of our positive category (Pedestrian) in that location of the image.
+Almost all occur across the x axis but in a narrow region of the y axis.

 ![Alt text](blog_images/pie_false_positives_torch.PNG)
 ![Alt text](blog_images/camera_intrinsic.jpeg)